-If you want, you can follow our online exercise Getting Started Apple It's free and part of our Pro Pack, where you'll learn how to build a complete application step by step.
+If you want, you can follow our online exercise Getting Started !
+It's free and part of our Pro Pack, where you'll learn how to build a complete application step by step.
 The first exercise is about getting everything up and running with Angular CLI, and goes further than what we see in the chapter.

 First let's install Angular CLI, and generate a new application with the ng new command.
-If you want to use exactly the same CLI version than we are (17.3.5), you can use npm install -g @angular/cli@17.3.5 instead.
+If you want to use exactly the same CLI version than we are (19.2.9), you can use npm install -g @angular/cli@19.2.9 instead.

+'''

 npm install -g @angular/cli

+'''

+'''

-TODO: change the script below to generate a standalone application ng new ponyracer --defaults --no-routing --prefix ns
+ng new ponyracer --defaults --no-routing --prefix ns

+'''